What is mortgage protection insurance, and do I need it?

 The trade-off, of course, is the higher cost of the premiums.
 But it can be invaluable, especially for people in high-risk jobs, as this example shows.

-Critical illness cover vs mortgage protection
+Critical illness cover vs mortgage protection: what's the difference?

 Critical illness cover pays you a lump sum if you get a serious illness that stops you from working.
 It is usually offered alongside life insurance.